chineduekwunife/apache-pulsar/integration/geo-replication-no-global-config-store/README.md

 - **Step 4**.
 Start `US` and `EU` cluster components

 ```
-cd geo-replication-with-no-global-store
+cd integration/geo-replication-no-global-config-store
 cd us-datacenter
 docker-compose -f pulsar-us-components.yml up
 ```

 ```
-cd geo-replication-with-no-global-store
+cd integration/geo-replication-no-global-config-store
 cd eu-datacenter
 docker-compose -f pulsar-eu-components.yml up
 ```

 - **Step 5**.
 Since there is no global configuration store for the two clusters, they don't know each other at this moment.
-We need to create clusters on each cluster to tell a cluster how it can access the other two clusters.
+We need to create clusters on each cluster to tell a cluster how it can access the other clusters.
 Create cluster-eu on cluster-us and cluster-us and cluster-eu.

 ```